waigo/waigo/README.md

 Waigo works out which module files are available in the call to `waigo.init()`.
 It does this so that:

-1. Subsequent calls to `waigo.load()` are fast _(since we already know what's available and where everything is)_.
+1. Subsequent calls to `waigo.load()` are fast _(node's `require()` already caches loaded modules but having this extra optimisation doesn't hurt)_.
 2. It can catch any [plugin conflicts](#plugins) at startup _(rather than later on, when your app is already running)_.

-_Note: This method takes an optional configuration parameter which tells it where to find your app's source folder and the names of plugins to load, etc. See [API docs](http://waigojs.com/api) for more info._
+_Note: The `.init()` method scanning for `.js` files in the folder trees of the framework, plugins as well as your app.
+It is thus recommended that your app's folder tree only contain code that will run in node.
+Place your front-end scrips in a different folder._

 ## Plugins